Hiraga Gennai: Family history

-Hiraga Gennai was born in 1729 in the village of Shidoura, Sanuki Province (part of the modern city of Sanuki, Kagawa.
-He was the third son of Shiraishi Mozaemon (Yoshifusa) a ashigaru low-level provincial samurai in the service of the Takamatsu Domain.
-The Shiraishi clan traced their roots to Saku District in Shinano Province where they were local warlords with the surname of "Hiraga".
-However, after they were defeated by the Takeda clan, they fled to Mutsu Province and entered the service of the Date clan, taking the new surname of "Shiraishi" from a location in Mutsu.
+Hiraga Gennai was born in 1729 in the village of Shidoura, Sanuki Province (part of the modern city of Sanuki, Kagawa).
+He was the third son of Shiroishi Mozaemon, a low-level provincial samurai in the service of the Takamatsu Domain.
+The Shiroishi clan traced their roots to Saku District in Shinano Province where they were local warlords with the surname of "Hiraga".
+However, after they were defeated by the Takeda clan, they fled to Mutsu Province and entered the service of the Date clan, taking the new surname of "Shiroishi" from a location in Mutsu.
 They accompanied a cadet branch of the Date clan to Uwajima Domain in Shikoku, but eventually moved to Takamatsu where they supplemented their meagre income as a low-ranking samurai with farming.
 Gennai studied Confucianism and haiku poetry, and crafted kakejiku as a child in Takamatsu.

 Early life

 In 1741, Gennai began his studies as an herbalist and became an apprentice to a physician at the age of 12.
 Later at the age of 18 Gennai was offered an official position in the herb garden of the local Daimyō (大名, daimyō).
 In 1748, his father died, and he became head of the family.